NuclearGeekETH/chatGPT-web-ui/README.md

 4. If you have previous chat history, paste it in the 'Previous Chat History' textbox.

 5. To clear the chat history during a session, check the 'Clear chat history' checkbox.

+## TODO

+- Fix the conversation history pkl file so it saves the complete history
+- Add previous history to the UI
+- Add your own personas to chat with